RamVasuthevan/Personal-Website/website/_posts/2024-01-30-Python-Counter-Zeros.md

 permalink: bitsbipsbricks/Python-Counter-Zeros
 ---

-In Python, a [Counter](https://docs.python.org/3/library/collections.html#counter-objects) is a dictionary subclass with the keys being the element and the values being the element's count.
+In Python, a [Counter](https://docs.python.org/3/library/collections.html#counter-objects) is a dictionary subclass with the key being an element and the value being that element's frequency.
 The counter is initialized by passing in iterable or mapping.
-See below from standard library documentation:
+From the [standard library documentation](https://docs.python.org/3/library/string.html):

 > ```python
 > c = Counter()                           # a new, empty counter